NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/chart_format/chart_info.md

 ﻿# ChartInfo

-Introduction to chart basic information.
+>This chapter will introduce to chart basic information.

 ::: info Tips
 **All fields on this page have compatibility level 0.**
 :::